0xCompute/rubidity/FACETCONTRACTS.md

 Countdown to Facet mainnet on block 18684900! - <https://etherscan.io/block/countdown/18684900> - Estimated Target Date: Thu November, 30 2023 15:04:08

+Hirsch writes:

+Initially bridging will be limited as we make sure everything is running smoothly.
+We don't want to just go live with everything at once.

+1. Launch Facet mainnet
+2. Launch bridge for Sunrise holders
+3. Open bridge to public

+If everything goes perfectly we will monitor it for 24 hours before opening it to the public.

+You will technically be able to bridge over anything on Ethereum.
+Our official bridge will only support ETH and Eths initially.
+But anyone can create a bridge.
+Not just us.

 ## Frequently Asked Questions (F.A.Q.s) and Answers